Find out how you can make a submission about another person’s planned investment in sensitive New Zealand assets.

 If we consider your submission is relevant:

 - The applicant will be given the content of your submission (including your name).
 We share this information with the applicant so they can comment on your submission.
 You need to let us know immediately if –and why – you think the information you’ve provided should be kept confidential.

 - We will then consider your submission along with the applicant’s comments and decide whether any of the points raised are matters that are relevant to the application.

-- If your submission is relevant, we will provide the decision maker with a summary of your submission along with the applicant’s comments and our advice.
+- If your submission is relevant, we will provide the decision maker with a summary of your submission (including you name) along with the applicant’s comments and our advice.
 We provide this information to the decision maker so they can make a decision on the application for consent.

 You will not be told when the application is decided and will only be contacted if the OIO requires further information.

 Submissions need to be made in writing and sent to: